-I think it was about a year and a half ago that I was running some searches in Google to see how well my website was showing up in the search engine for Manhattan when I was surprised to realize that I wasn’t just popping up in the first few links for birth photography, but I was also doing really well with newborn photography searches.
+I started my photography business in early 2013 as a birth photographer, but have since become one of the area’s favorite lifestyle newborn photographers.
+It was about a year and a half ago that I was running some searches in Google to see how well my website was showing up.
+Surprisingly, I wasn’t just popping up in the first few links for birth photography.
+I was also doing really well with newborn photography searches.

-It’s not difficult to get a studio look in your home if you’d like that for some of your images.
+Yes, I’m trained as a lifestyle newborn photographer.
+But, it’s not difficult to get a studio look in your home if you’d like that for some of your images.

 If I had to choose one photography genre, it would be these lifestyle newborn sessions.
 I can never seem to get enough of the sweet connections as the dust settles around the arrival of the newest addition.